Research Snapshot

 - Macro investors care because oil still drives a large share of inflation psychology, recession talk, and policy narrative.

-That means a bearish consensus in oil is never just an oil call.
+That means a weaker consensus in oil is never just an oil call.
 It is a cross-sector cost and risk call.

 Market interpretation